krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/disassemble-1.py.md

 # disassemble: pull the wrench off the peg
-# def disassemble(robot):
+def disassemble(robot):
-    if check("the robot's gripper is not vertically aligned with the wrench and the robot's gripper is not left of the wrench"): robot.move("gripper to left of wrench")
-    if check("the robot's gripper is not around the wrench"): robot.grab("the wrench")
+    if check("the robot's gripper is not near the wrench"): robot.grab("wrench handle")
-    if check("the robot's gripper is forward aligned with the peg and the wrench is not vertically aligned with the peg"): robot.align("wrench to peg")
+    if check("the wrench is attached to the peg"): robot.pull("wrench off the peg")
-    if check("the wrench is vertically aligned with the peg"): robot.pull("wrench off the peg")
+    if check("the robot's gripper is holding the wrench"): robot.place("wrench in container")